501.225.1444

 CHECK OUT OUR WAIVER/PASSE BLOG

-If your camper does not qualify for Waiver or PASSE, has a physical disability, and meets other requirements by the DHS, you might be eligible for funding through the Children with Chronic Health Conditions (CHC) program.
+If your camper does not qualify for Waiver or PASSE, has a physical disability, and meets other requirements by the DHS, you might be eligible for funding through Children’s Special Services (CSS).
 To learn more about this program, visit humanservices.arkansas.gov.

 ELIGIBILITY